 Amelia O’Donnell is an emerging conservator currently working at the State Library of Queensland.
 A conservator often works in galleries, libraries, archives, and museums where they are responsible for the care of cultural heritage collections.
 Public outreach activities that support access to and engagement with culture are key to the survival of this sector.
 Amelia’s research aims to identify the conceptual approaches and practical skills emerging conservators need to support these activities.
 She seeks to implement change in early career training so conservators in Australia can be part of a more inclusive future.

 Avril Buchanan is a textile design student at RMIT, who has also taken a placement at Melbourne’s last pleat workshop, Specialty Pleaters.
-Despite pleating being a highly sought after feature in many couture houses, there are few artisan workshops left globally, and is on the verge of extinction in Australia.
-This fellowship will provide an opportunity to travel to Egypt and undertake training related to the craft of pleating and mould making, so that this knowledge can be brought back to Australia to be shared through industry and education, and contribute to conservation efforts.
+Despite pleating being a highly sought-after skill in many couture houses, there are few artisan workshops left globally, and it is on the verge of extinction in Australia.
+This Fellowship will provide an opportunity to travel to Egypt and undertake training related to the craft of pleating and mould making, so that this knowledge can be brought back to Australia to be shared through industry and education, and contribute to conservation efforts.

-The fellowship will allow me to undertake dedicated training under some of the world’s most awarded Taxidermists, Moulding & Casting Specialists and Zoological Sculptors.
-The benefits of training under such experts would then flow directly into my profession and the greater community as it would allow me to diversify the offerings of Rest in Pieces to include commissioned work for education and wildlife organisations, as well as create an opportunity for the development of new taxidermy workshops, so that I can disseminate these new skill sets to our students.
+The Fellowship will allow Natalie Delaney-John to undertake dedicated training under some of the world’s most awarded Taxidermists, Moulding & Casting Specialists and Zoological Sculptors.
+The benefits of training under such experts will then flow directly into her profession and the greater community as it will allow her to diversify the offerings of Rest in Pieces to include commissioned work for education and wildlife organisations, as well as create an opportunity for the development of new taxidermy workshops, so that she can disseminate these new skill sets to her students.

 “For decades, Australians have captured and shared their unique stories using audiovisual (AV) formats such as motion picture film, videotape, audiotape and discs.
 But time is running out to save this precious content from format obsolescence and rapid deterioration of carriers.
 Having worked with AV collections, I am inspired by the urgency of preserving Australia’s rich AV cultural heritage and making it accessible to current and future generations.
 As a collection manager and next-generation AV archivist, it is my passion to achieve this through conservation, collection and content management and digitisation.
 My Fellowship will focus on developing skills and knowledge of the latest standards and best practice in AV archiving.
 In return, I endeavour to encourage and support archivists on their quest to preserve collections before it is too late.”